Novokuznetsk Kuzbass, Russia Travel Guide

 Longer daylight hours, good for exploring.

-Increased numbers of people at popular spots.
+Increased numbers of people in well-liked places.

 Late Spring (May), Early Autumn (September)